Enoden 1day Pass Guide - Kanagawa 2026

 Conclusion

-The Enoden 1-Day Pass is essential for exploring Kamakura and Enoshima efficiently.
+The Enoden 1-Day Pass is a must-have for exploring Kamakura and Enoshima efficiently.
 With unlimited rides, scenic routes, and access to major attractions, it offers excellent value for visitors.

 Plan your route in advance, visit photo spots during off-peak hours, and combine with walking to maximize your experience.
 The Enoden is not just transportation - it is part of the Kanagawa experience.